CoDe-Neuro/academic-code-neuro/content/authors/sunniva-fenn-moltu/_index.md

 bio:
 interests:
-- I am a Postdoctoral Research Associate with a PhD in Neuroscience and an MRes in Biomedical and Translational Sciences from King’s College London, as well as a BSc in Neuroscience from the University of Glasgow.
-My research explores early brain development and its role in shaping individual differences and neurodiversity.
+- My research explores early brain development and its role in shaping individual differences and neurodiversity.
 I also work with high-resolution 7T fMRI and naturalistic stimuli to study dynamic functional brain activity in neurodivergent adult populations, and how brain dynamics are influenced by sensory stimuli.
 social:
   - icon: envelope
     icon_pack: fas